 Day 1

-Flight from Buenos Aires to Salta or Jujuy), over the Andes in the NorthWest of the country, at 1000 m (3000 feet) over see level.
+Flight from Buenos Aires to Salta or Jujuy), over the Andes in the Northwest of the country, at 1000 m (3000 feet) oversee level.

-Night in a Lodge close to San Rafael
+Night in a Lodge near San Rafael

 Day 2

 During the morning we'll go East.
-You will see how dramatically change going to the flat area of the east, where the weather is deeply dry there, and we'll find the arid Chaco forest.
-Also, a couple of places with water allow you to see species different to the species of the next part of the trip.Species in this environmet could be Chaco Chacalaca, Stripe-back Antbird, King Vulture, Black-legged Seriema, Crested Hornero, Moss-back Sparrow or Spot-back-PuffbirdAfter a picnic and during the afternoon, we'll come back to the lodge to look for hummingbirds at the feeders, where usuallly are Yungas White-bellied Huminbird and Red-tailed Comet
+You will see how drastically the landscape changes going to the flat area of the east, where the weather is extremely dry there, and we'll find the arid Chaco forest.
+In addition, a couple of places with water allow us to see species different from the ones we'll see on the next part of the trip.
+In this environment we could find: Chaco Chacalaca, Stripe-back Antbird, King Vulture, Black-legged Seriema, Crested Hornero, Moss-back Sparrow or Spot-back-Puffbird.After a picnic and during the afternoon, we'll come back to the lodge to look for hummingbirds at the feeders, where it's common to see Yungas White-bellied Hummingbird and Red-tailed Comet

-Night in a Lodge close to San Rafael
+Night in a Lodge near San Rafael

 Day 3

-Night in a Lodge close to San Rafael
+Night in a Lodge near San Rafael

 Day 4

-Beginning the ascent to the Andes.
+Beginning to ascend the Andes.

 Night in Purmamarca.